-On World Water Day (22-24 March), the first UN Water Conference will be co-hosted by the Netherlands and Tadjiskistan in New York.
-At the same time, the New York Water Week (18-25 March) will mark the conference with awareness-raising and network meetings and events.
-The aim of the water conference is to galvanise world leaders, businesses, scientists, creatives and ordinary people alike to take water action.
+On World Water Day (22-24 March), the first UN Water Conference was co-hosted by the Netherlands and Tadjiskistan in New York.
+At the same time, the New York Water Week (18-25 March) marked the conference with awareness-raising and network meetings and events.
+The aim of the water conference was to galvanise world leaders, businesses, scientists, creatives and ordinary people alike to take water action.

 And why not check out the 5 Water Actions you can take!

 Read more about the Bold commitments made at UN Water Conference